-Nicole is a critical communications scholar and doctoral student at USC Annenberg School for Communication and Journalism who studies Black women’s activism, health communication, and online social movements.
-Nicole is interested in how Black female wellbeing online communities labor practices constitute a discursive structure that can empower Black female activists and contradict normative health discourses in news media.
+Nicole Bush is a doctoral candidate at USC Annenberg School for Communication and Journalism who studies Black women’s activism, affective labor, and online social movements.
+Bush is interested in how Black women and femme activists’ digital labor practices constitute a discursive structure that can empower other Black women and femme and contradict normative discourses throughout media and other mainstream publics.

-Nicole graduated from Pepperdine University in 2017 with a Master of Art in Strategic Communication.
-Nicole holds her Master of Communication Management from the University of Southern California (2010) and received her B.A. in English from Georgetown University (2009).
-Nicole’s work has been included in the handbook, The Rhetoric of Social Movements: Networks, Power, and New Media (Crick et al., 2020), as well as in the Journal of Children and Media.
-Nicole has also presented at the 2021 National Communication Association Conference, as well as the 2022 Cultural Studies Association Conference.
+Bush graduated from Pepperdine University in 2017 with a Master of Arts in Strategic Communication.
+Bush also holds her Master of Communication Management from the University of Southern California (2010) and received her BA in English from Georgetown University (2009).
+Bush’s work has been included in the handbook, The Rhetoric of Social Movements: Networks, Power, and New Media (Crick et al., 2020), as well as in the Journal of Children and Media.
+Bush has also presented at the 2021 National Communication Association Conference and the 2022 Cultural Studies Association Conference.

-In addition to her academic interests, Nicole is passionate about movement and mindfulness and is a nationally certified Pilates and meditation instructor.
-Nicole is the founder of Lovework LLC, a community-centered wellbeing company.
-You can connect with Nicole at http://www.loveworknic.com
+In addition to her academic interests, Bush is passionate about movement and community wellbeing and is a nationally certified Pilates and meditation instructor.
+You can connect with Nicole at http://www.loveworknic.com.